 |

 Described as “an African Bartók,” Justinian was trained in both Kiganda (Ugandan) folk music and Western classical music, receiving his doctoral degree in composition at Northwestern University.
 He will compose several new pieces for Orchestra 2001’s musicians, using extended instrumental techniques, microtones, and polyrhythms that marry contemporary classical music and traditional Kiganda folk music.
-Stay tuned for more information about our first public concert for this exciting series (early April 2023), conducted by Na’Zir McFadden.
+Stay tuned for more information about our initial public concerts for this exciting series starting early April 2023.

 |